jusgra/clock-app/README.md

 Added pretty CSS, and someone made the clock run backwards, but it still shows the correct time, so decided to keep it that way.

 ### June 16th commit
-Added range input for clock size option, made the clock look little more "backward",
+Added range input for clock size option, made the clock look little more "backward".
+If you can't tell the time, there's a help option hidden behind the **?**